sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ```python
 (200, 10)
 ```
 We now have 200 employee records with 10 informative variables.

-## Visualizing Variable Distributions

-We can define a density plot function that will visualize the distributions of quantitative variables in the dataset.
+Next, we will define a density plot function to visualize variable distributions in the dataset.

 ```python
 # Define a density plot function